neilbrown/edlib/README.md

 A “display” is just a pane which can create an image somehow, and responds to commands like “pane-clear”, “text-display”, and “image-display”.
-Displays are typically just below the root of the “pane” tree, but this is not a requirement.
+Displays are typically quite close to the root of the “pane” tree, but this is not a requirement.

 A display is also expected to call “Keystroke” and “Mouse-event”